Key takeaways

 In healthy individuals, the blood has slightly more albumin than globulin.
 If the ratio is high or low, the body produces too much or too little of either protein.
 Indications like these can suggest nutritional or health problems.

-Normal A/G ratio results
+A/G ratio normal range

 Abnormal A/G ratio results

-Causes or conditions that increase A/G ratio
+Causes or conditions that increase the A/G ratio

-Given these characteristics, a high A/G ratio can indicate certain medical problems.
+Given these characteristics, a high A/G ratio can indicate some medical issues.
 These conditions include, but are not limited to:

 - Severe diarrhea or vomiting